varlottaang/data-ethics-club/17-03-21_writeup.md

 Where does this attitude come from?
 In academia more widely, we mentioned the competitive nature of the academic jobs market in the scramble for limited funding, the trope of PI "rockstars" :face_vomiting: single-handedly making discoveries, and the power of that role.
 Incentives are not set up to celebrate community science, e.g. first author papers count for more.
-In the USA, fraternities particularly nurture this attitude, but other countries certainly seems to manufacture their own brand, too.
+In the USA, fraternities particularly nurture this attitude, but other countries certainly seem to manufacture their own brand, too.
 A lack of diversity at the top seems to cement it.

 These problems are not unique to Open Science, but it doesn't mean that Open Science doesn't need do something about it.
 There has been a very timely reminder of this in [curate science's Open Science league table](https://twitter.com/curatescience/status/1371927234899017731) and the subsequent revelation that the league table was [designed to punish people on purpose](https://twitter.com/curatescience/status/1372628395457179648) and was created by someone who is [not](https://twitter.com/curatescience/status/1372581803232493569) [very](https://twitter.com/SimoneSchnall/status/1372574478148964354) [nice](https://twitter.com/eplebel/status/1341546643909451779).